dell/karavi-resiliency/docs/GETTING_STARTED_GUIDE.md

 ```

 _NB: The above is generic example.
 The parameters are not necessarily correct for running with a real DellEMC CSI driver._
-_See a Karavi-Resiliency supported DellEMC CSI Driver for a better example._
+_See a Karavi Resiliency supported DellEMC CSI Driver for a better example._

 Before building the image, set up some environmental variables:
 ```shell